collectd/go-collectd/plugin/README.md

 ## collectd plugins in Go

-This is _extremely experimental_ code to write _collectd_ plugins in Go.
+This is _experimental_ code to write _collectd_ plugins in Go.
 It requires Go 1.5 and a recent version of the collectd sources to build.

 To set up your build environment, set the `CGO_CPPFLAGS` environment variable so that _cgo_ can find the required header files: